srinivas-commits/SignalsAndSystems/README.md

 <b> Description: </b> <br>
 <p>
 In this Video, he described the system as a source which manipulates the given input signal.
-With a system we can perform many operations on input signals and get the desired output.
+With a system we can perform many operations on input signals and get the desired output.<br>
-He also mentioned the types 0f systems which are continuous and discrete systems.
+He also mentioned the types of systems which are continuous and discrete systems.
 And then he discusses them.
 </p>

 Block Diagram